dilonsm/Nika/README.md

 git clone --recursive https://github.com/dilonsm/Nika.git
 ```

-**2) Download latest premake binary and put it in vendor.**
+**2) Download latest premake binary and put it in Nika/vendor/premake.**

 Download Page --->[Premake](https://premake.github.io/download/)

-There is a 'RAYpremake5.lua' file in the vendor folder.\
+There is a 'RAYpremake5.lua' file in the premake folder. \
-Rename it to 'premake5.lua' and move it to Nika/vendor/raylib.
+Rename it to 'premake5.lua' and move it to Nika/Nika/vendor/raylib.

 **3) Run the .bat script to generate the project.**